fallen-icarus/cardano-loans/README.md

 Note: This feature will likely require the introduction of additional Beacon Tokens.

 #### Multi-Asset Loans
-In addition to using multiple collaterals for loans (which is already implemented), it is possible create loans where multiple assets are being borrowed.
+In addition to using multiple collaterals for loans (which is already implemented), it is possible to create loans where multiple assets are being borrowed.
 This is especially useful in combination with multi-asset collateral, allowing users to create "packaged" loans that are hedged against the "global" price movements of any one of the underlying assets.

 #### Linkable Credit-History
 By introducing additional Beacon Tokens (and associated standards), it may be possible to link together previously unrelated/pseudonymous borrower IDs into a set of *related* (but still pseudonymous) IDs, at the borrower's discretion.

 #### DID Compatibility
-Upon the maturation of standards, decentralized identifiers (DIDs) can be incorporated with Cardano-loans, further amplifying utility and interoperability.
+Upon the maturation of standards, decentralized identifiers (DIDs) can be incorporated with Cardano-Loans, further amplifying utility and interoperability.

 #### Support for Staking Scripts
 Due to trying to keep the v1 PoC simple, staking scripts are not supported.
 Support for staking scripts can easily be added in the future.